Amazon Stock Analysis, Valuation (NASDAQ:AMZN)

 - Amazon had a poor average operating margin of 2.3% over the last 4 quarters.

-- With a debt/equity ratio of 0.89, Amazon is highly leveraged in comparison to Retail-Wholesale peers.
+- Amazon has a debt/equity ratio of 0.89, which is worse than the average in the Retail-Wholesale sector.

-- Trading at a PE ratio of 328, AMZN stock is overvalued in comparison to industry average multiple of 19.6.
+- AMZN stock is trading at a PE ratio of 332.9, which is worse than the industry average multiple of 19.9.

 - AMZN stock is trading at a PS multiple of 4.1, which is a negative when compared to the Internet Commerce industry average multiple of 0.7.